 Use your air probe to check the grill’s air temperature about every 5 minutes.
 If the heat is too low then open up the intake damper slightly.
 Too high and close it a bit.
 Pretty soon you’ll find a sweet spot that gets you in line with our 225°F target.

-As your charcoal burns, it’ll create a lot of ash at the base of your grill.
-This in turn can smother the lit coals, slowly extinguishing them and preventing proper ventilation inside the grill.
+As your charcoal burns it’ll create a lot of ash, which then collects at the bottom of your grill.
+This in turn can smother the lit coals, slowly extinguishing them and preventing proper airflow.

-If your grill has an easy ash disposal, then be sure to use it every 30-60 minutes throughout cooking.
-If your grill doesn’t then you might need to do this manually with a scoop.
+If your grill has easy ash disposal (a lot of the better charcoal grills have one), then be sure to use it every 30-60 minutes throughout cooking.
+If it doesn’t then you might need to do this manually with a scoop.
 Just be careful to not to do it so much that you disrupt your cooking temperature levels.